- Online Services Traffic School, Payments...

 Registration Violations: The Court will accept a copy of your current valid registration as proof of correction for most registration violations.
 If the officer cited the violation as “non-correctable” then you may submit proof of current valid registration with a plea of guilty or no contest and request a reduction in the fine amount.

 Yes.
 Complete the Plea Form and FAX, mail, email, or hand-deliver it to the Court on or before the due date listed on your courtesy notice.
 The Court will consider your request and you will be notified of the Judicial Officer’s decision by mail.
-A $30.00 administrative fee will be added to the total bail for all payment plans.
+An administrative fee will be added to the total bail for all payment plans.
+The administrative fee is $30 for vehicle code and $35 for non-vehicle code violations.
 The fee is mandatory and will not be waived once imposed.

 Scan and email to: firstname.lastname@example.org Mail to: 701 Ocean Street, Room 120, Santa Cruz, CA 95060 Deliver in person to: Santa Cruz or Watsonville Courthouses Fax to: 831-420-2263